-The Seized Computer Evidence Recovery Specialist (SCERS) training program teaches fundamental forensic techniques for the analysis of electronic data from desktop computer systems and selected peripherals.
-While the course is an advanced training for FLETC, it is designed as a comprehensive digital forensics foundational course of instruction for novice examiners or those who wish to update their skill/tool set.
+The Seized Computer Evidence Recovery Specialist (SCERS) training program teaches fundamental forensic techniques for the analysis of electronic data from Windows desktop computer systems and selected peripherals.
+While the program is an advanced training for FLETC, it is designed as a comprehensive digital forensics introductory program of instruction for novice examiners or those who wish to update their skill/tool set.

 The SCERS training program is an intense program that requires substantial computer aptitude and prior computer training.
-SCERS teaches how to analyze this data.
 Successful completion of a graded practical exercise is required for graduation.
-Classroom work is intensive with substantial after hours work required for most students.
+Classroom work is intensive with substantial after-hours work required for most students.

 The SCERS training program tuition includes state-of-the-art hardware and software which will be issued to each student and will be demonstrated and used during class.
-The goal of the program is to provide the hardware, software and training to enable the graduate to examine digital evidence upon return to their office.
-Topics addressed in SCERS include examinations of data from desktop and notebook computers running commonly used operating systems, including but not limited to Windows 9X, NT, 2000, XP, Vista, 7, and 8; hands-on use of specialized software to enhance investigative analysis; and legal issues relating to the introduction of computer evidence in court.
+The goal of the program is to provide the hardware, software and training to enable the graduate to examine Microsoft Windows-based digital evidence immediately upon return to their office.
+Topics addressed in SCERS include examinations of data from desktop and notebook computers running commonly used operating systems, including but not limited to Windows 9X, NT, 2000, XP, Vista, 7, 8 and 10; hands-on use of specialized software to enhance investigative analysis; court testimony; and digital forensic report writing.

 Required Training Materials